Azure/azurehpc/experimental/cc_slurm_ndv4_vpn/readme.md

 Populate variables in `prereqs.json`, move to deployment directory ($OUTPUT_DIR in `.envrc-template`), and deploy (`build`).

+Note, if you actively connected to the VPN the connection will drop, but you can immediately reconnect.

 ```bash
 azhpc-init -c prereqs.json
 pushd $OUTPUT_DIR